zhangzheheng12345/zzhme/src/pages/blog/auto_registering_functions.md

 Analyzing details:

-* Use standard library of `function`, since function poiter is merely for global functions, and for those lambda functions in smaller scope, meanwhile carrying outside context, they are in other types.
+* Use standard library of `function`, since function pointer is merely for global functions, and for those lambda functions in smaller scope, meanwhile carrying outside context, they are in other types.
 Use `function<...>` to unify the situations.
 * Use lambda funcions for sub tests, since it's the only way to define functions inside functions.
 Besides, use 'caller stategy' for sub tests, because, as you can see, the functions of sub test is actually set after the registration, so we have to register a 'caller agency' as a middle preson.
 * Pay attention to the life cycle problem.
 The sub test function is called after the base test function returns, so its life cycle should be longer.
 Make it simpler; let's just declare it as `static` so that it will stay alive in all time.